Dean Gardikiotis

-Odysseas Dean Gardikiotis (Οδυσσέας Ντιν Γαρδικιώτης; born 9 September 1994) is an Australian-born Greek professional footballer who plays as a goalkeeper.
+Odysseas Dean Gardikiotis (Οδυσσέας Ντιν Γαρδικιώτης; born 9 September 1994) is a professional footballer who plays as a goalkeeper.
+Born in Australia, he has represented Greece at youth level.

 Club career

 Born in Australia, Gardikiotis started his career with Australian lower league sides, before joining Middlesbrough in 2008.
 He played for their youth sides for three years before joining then-Championship side Blackpool in 2011.
 After leaving Blackpool in 2014, he signed with non-league side Cray Wanderers, having trialled with Derby County.

 He signed for Dartford in March 2016, and made his debut when he filled in for the injured Deren Ibrahim against Basingstoke Town in April 2016.

 After a short spell with the Chivas USA Academy in Florida, Gardikiotis signed with Acharnaikos in 2017, having rejected a contract with the Greek side the previous year.

 International career

 Gardikiotis has represented the Greek under-17 side twice, making his debut in December 2009 in a friendly against Serbia.